Skip to main content

 Diff sandbox → prod config

-Confirm the production root (run live)
+Confirm the production census root (run live)

 Output